michaeldslim/carrot-note-app/README.md

 ```

 ### Note List Component
-- Define a component (TodoList.tsx) that will handle displaying the list of notes.
+- Define a component (NoteList.tsx) that will handle displaying the list of notes.
 - Manage the state of note items and input for new notes.
 - Use Firestore to fetch, add, update, and delete note items.
 - Render the list of items with options to toggle their completion status and delete them.